Season 11

 S11-E1: Krista Goon

-Podcast Host, Womenpreneur Asia
+Host, Womenpreneur Asia, Malaysia

 After 155 episodes across 10 seasons, I’ve learned that growth begets more growth.
 When we raise the voices of women who are building in Hong Kong, India, Vietnam, Singapore, and beyond, the ripple effect reaches far wider than a single show.
 This is about building credibility, opening doors and creating real opportunities for each other.